Covid 19 coronavirus: 200,000 Kiwis in Australia with no social security support

 Last month Australia's acting immigration minister Alan Tudge advised New Zealanders there without means of support to plan to return home.

-Earlier this week Prime Minister Jacinda Ardern and her Australian counterpart Scott Morrison agreed to implement a "safe travel zone" between the countries as soon as possible.
+Prime Minister Jacinda Ardern and her Australian counterpart Scott Morrison this week agreed to implement a "safe travel zone" between the countries as soon as possible.